-On September 21, 2022, CARE International in Vietnam cooperated with the Departments of Agriculture and Rural Development of Lai Chau and Ha Giang provinces to hold the Project Steering Committee of the “Enhancing Economic Empowerment of Ethnic Minority Women in Vietnam – AWEEV” to summarise the activities in the past time and prepare for the next year of the project.
+On September 21, 2022, CARE International in Vietnam cooperated with the Departments of Agriculture and Rural Development of Lai Chau and Ha Giang provinces to hold the Project Steering Committee of the “Advancing Women’s Economic Empowerment in Vietnam – AWEEV” to summarise the activities in the past time and prepare for the next year of the project.

 The meeting was attended by Mr Brian Allemekinders – Head of Cooperation, Embassy of Canada, Ms Le Kim Dung – Country Director of CARE International in Vietnam, Mr Ha Trong Hai – Vice Chairman of Lai Chau Provincial People’s Committee, representatives of relevant departments of the two provinces and partner organisations, together with Canadian bridgeheads, participated in the online form.